Heavy quark potential and LQCD based quark condensate at finite magnetic field

 If we analyse the fig.~\ref{gcharm} and fig.~\ref{gupsilon} we can find that the thermal width is increasing with the increase in magnetic field.
 Also we can observe that the width for the $J/\psi$ is much larger than the $\Upsilon$, because charmonium states are larger in size and smaller in masses as compared to bottomonium states which are smaller in size and larger in masses and hence will get dissociated at higher temperatures.
-So we can conclude that as $ \Gamma $ is a increasing function of magnetic field which results in the early dissociation of quarkonium states.
+Interestingly, we see that $ \Gamma $ increases and BE decreases with magnetic field, which results in the early dissociation of quarkonium states.
 Our findings of the dissociation temperatures from intersection points in graphs are enlisted in table ~\ref{tab:t2}.

 We notice that dissociation temperature of quarkonia states decreases as magnetic field increases.
 This fact is exactly similar with the reduction of quark-hadron phase transition temperature due to magnetic field, which is connected with IMC aspect of QCD.
 If QCD follow MC near transition temperature, then magnetic field will push the location of transition temperature towards the higher values.
 However, reduction of dissociation temperature with magnetic field can not be linked with IMC as constituent quark mass has very mild impact on Debye mass and heavy quark phenomenology.
 In other word, the fact of reduction of dissociation temperature with magnetic field remain same for both MC and IMC.
-This conclusion can be established from Figs.~(\ref{gcharm}) and (\ref{gupsilon}), where we notice that $T_d$ remain almost same for IMC-based constituent quark mass (black line) and current quark mass (red line).
+This conclusion can be established from Figs.~(\ref{gcharm}) and (\ref{gupsilon}), where we notice that $T_d$ remain almost same for IMC-based constituent quark mass (black line) and massless quark mass case (red line).